 Newsboy Charles Spataro, from his Boston Latin yearbook.
 Not for nothing, but Latin was a tough school, and this kid also worked.
 We were impressed.

-In the first five years of his life Robert Harrington (as he was named by the state) would live in three foster homes.
-His departure from the first two homes were shrouded in mystery, until our research uncovered two harsh truths.
+In the first five years of his life Robert Harrington (as he was named by the state) lived in three foster homes.
+His departure from the first two were shrouded in mystery, until our research uncovered several harsh and troubling truths.
 Robert's last foster home was in Pembroke, where he lived with Harold and Cora Bouvier.
 This loving couple fostered many children from the 1930s to 1950s.

 Around the time they adopted Robert the couple would buy this restaurant in Melrose.